johnslipper/johnslipper.github.io/_posts/2022-01-20-website-accessibility-basics.markdown

 ## Actions & navigation

-    "<a> goes somewhere, <button> does something"
+> "Anchor tags go somewhere, buttons do something"

 The above statement is a good basic rule of thumb when deciding the best element for triggering an action.
 Another way to put it is:

-    “if an interaction doesn’t have a meaningful href, it’s a <button>”
+> “If an interaction doesn’t have a meaningful href, it’s a button”

 Using either of these elements provides a large amount of in-built functionality within the browser such as: